Archduchess Elisabeth Marie of Austria: First marriage

 During a court ball in 1900, Elisabeth met Prince Otto Weriand of Windisch-Graetz (1873–1952), the second son of Prince Ernst Ferdinand Weriand of Windisch-Graetz (1827–1918) and his wife, Princess Kamilla Amalia Caroline Notgera of Oettingen-Oettingen und Oettingen-Spielberg (1845–1888).
 Ten years her senior, he was below her in rank.
-Nonetheless she importuned her grandfather to be allowed to marry him.
+Nonetheless, she importuned her grandfather to be allowed to marry him.
 Franz Joseph resisted at first, having intended for Elisabeth to marry the German Crown Prince, but eventually relented.
 Elisabeth and Prince Otto were related through her grandmother Sissi.
 They were third cousins twice removed as Otto was third cousin of the late Empress, both descending from Duke Charles Marie of Arenberg.
-By many accounts it was Elisabeth alone who wanted the marriage, as Otto was already engaged to a Countess von Schönborn and was reportedly dumbfounded when Franz Joseph informed him of his new engagement.
+By many accounts it was Elisabeth alone who wanted the marriage, as Otto was already engaged and was reportedly dumbfounded when Franz Joseph informed him of his new engagement.
 Ordered by the Emperor to break his "lesser" engagement to marry his granddaughter, he complied.

 In order to avoid future succession issues, the Emperor made the marriage conditional on Elisabeth's renouncing her right to succession, although he allowed her to keep her personal title and style, as well as providing her with a generous dowry.
-While his family was officially listed in the Habsburg list of families which were allowed to make an equal marriage (Ebenbürtigkeit) with an Imperial family, they still regarded Otto's Mediatized House and the marriage as a mésalliance and wanted the marriage to be treated as morganatic.
-As it was a case of the Emperor's favorite granddaughter and Otto's family was legally considered equal for dynastic purposes, as were marriages with all other mediatized Princely families, the marriage was officially treated as equal and his family would have grounds for pressing Elisabeth to become empress should the succession become interrupted again.
+While Otto's family was officially listed among the Habsburg-approved families for equal marriages (Ebenbürtigkeit) with an imperial house, the complication lay in the specific branch of his lineage.
+Otto did not descend from the first Prince of Windisch-Graetz, whose title as Prince of the Holy Roman Empire made his elder line of the Windisch-Graetz family legally equal for dynastic marriages with other royals.
+Instead, Otto came from the line of his brother, Weriand, who was created Fürst zu Windisch-Graetz only on 18 May 1822 by Francis I, Emperor of Austria.
+Otto's title of Prince was an Austrian creation, not one of the Holy Roman Empire, and therefore his branch of the family did not meet the Habsburg standard that their members were to marry only into European reigning families or mediatised princely houses—families that descended from former ruling princes of the Holy Roman Empire—rather than from their non-reigning lines.
+As a result, while his family was considered princely, many regarded the marriage as a mésalliance or even wished it to be treated as morganatic.
+Because the emperor's favorite granddaughter was involved and Otto's family main-line was legally equal, the marriage was officially treated as equal; however, his branch's technical inferiority remained a point of dispute and could have given Otto's family grounds to press for Elisabeth's dynastic rights should succession circumstances change.

+The couple married at the Hofburg on 2 January 1902.
+On the occasion of the marriage, the Emperor elevated the groom to the personal rank of Fürst, while at the same time his wife was required to renounce all claims to the throne, like many other Archduchesses before her.